What are our responsibilities?

 What if my problem is something else?

-Environmental Health does not deal with all pests - squirrels, birds, seagulls, rabbits, moles, to name a few.
+Environmental Health do not deal with all pests - squirrels, birds, seagulls, rabbits, moles, to name a few.
 If you contact a private pest control contractor they may be able to help.
 Please see below for some information on commonly reported pests: